Buch, Englisch, 528 Seiten, Format (B × H): 174 mm x 246 mm, Gewicht: 453 g

 Verlag: Taylor & Francis Ltd

-The Routledge Handbook of Forensic Linguistics Ethics is the first comprehensive reference work to explore the ethical dimensions of forensic language analysis across a range of applied and academic contexts.
+The Routledge Handbook of Ethics in Forensic Linguistics is the first comprehensive reference work to explore the ethical dimensions of forensic language analysis across a range of applied and academic contexts.

-This authoritative resource is essential reading for scholars in applied linguistics, sociolinguistics, phonetics, law and language, criminology, forensic psychology, and legal studies.
+This authoritative resource is essential reading for researchers, practitioners, and students in applied linguistics, sociolinguistics, phonetics, criminology, forensic psychology, and legal studies.

 Zielgruppe